8051Enthusiast/yabo/doc/intro.md

 2. When parsing `aa 55 10 ..`, the `lo` field is first parsed, evaluating to `0xaa`.
    Next, the choice is entered and the `if` expression is evaluated.
    `lo` is `0xaa`, which does not match the pattern `0x00..0x7f`, so the expression fails.
-   The first whole branch fails, and the next branch is tried.
+   The whole first branch fails, and the next branch is tried.
    In the second branch, the `hi` field is parsed, evaluating to `0x55`.
    The `return` expression is evaluated, which returns `0x2aaa`.
    The parser after the `small_int` would continue parsing at `10 ..`.

-If a `return` is in a branch, it must be in every branch, however if there is no `return` in a block then the fields inside branches essentially become optional (except if they are in every branch):
+If a `return` is in a branch, it must be in every branch, however if there is no `return` in a block then the fields inside each branch become optional (except if they are in every branch):
 ```
 def *maybe(f: *'t) = {
   | some: f?